nohat/dimming/docs/implementation/execution_plan_b.md

 ## 1. Project Scope & Goal

-The immediate goal for this plan is to enable **smooth, interruptible continuous dimming and color adjustment** using `move` and `stop` commands, along with clear `dynamic_state` feedback
+The immediate goal for this plan is to enable **smooth, interruptible continuous dimming and color adjustment** using native `move` and `stop` commands, along with clear `dynamic_state` feedback.
-.
 This will be achieved by:

 - Adding native `move`/`stop` capabilities to ESPHome lights.

-- Extending Home Assistant's `light.turn_on` service to support a `dynamic_control` parameter with `type: "move"` and `type: "stop"`.
+- Extending Home Assistant's `light.turn_on` service to support a `dynamic_control` parameter with `type: "move"` and `type: "stop"` for devices that natively support these features.

 - Updating the ESPHome integration in Home Assistant to leverage these native capabilities.

-- Introducing a `dynamic_state` attribute to `light` entities for real-time feedback.
+- Introducing a `dynamic_state` attribute to `light` entities for real-time feedback on native dynamic control operations.

-- Laying the groundwork for Home Assistant Core to simulate `move`/`stop` for devices without native support.

-This plan focuses on ESPHome as the initial native implementation target due to its end-to-end control, making it easier to demonstrate the full workflow.
+This plan focuses on ESPHome as the initial native implementation target due to its end-to-end control, making it easier to demonstrate the full workflow with native device capabilities.

 ## 2. General Open-Source Contribution Workflow